Manchester attack: Who were the victims?

 Friends Alison Howe, 45, from Royton, and Lisa Lees, 43, from Oldham near Manchester, were killed while waiting in the foyer to pick up their daughters.

-The girls, both aged 15, are believed to be safe.
+The girls, both aged 15, were not injured.

 Ms Howe's stepson Jordan Howe confirmed her death on Facebook, writing: "They took a caring beautiful mum and step mother away from us all she was amazing to us all."